-Wind as a source of electric energy in the Caribbean is now becoming common place, with utility-scale wind power plants in operation on Aruba, Bonaire, Curacao, Cuba, Dominican Republic, Guadeloupe, Jamaica, Nevis, Puerto Rico, and Martinique.
-Barbados and Guyana are next in line to add utility-scale wind energy to their energy mix.
-Utility-scale wind power… Continue reading Electricity from Wind Turbines – Part 1
+Wind as a source of electric energy in the Caribbean is now becoming commonplace, with utility-scale wind power plants in operation on Aruba, Bonaire, Curacao, Cuba, Dominican Republic, Guadeloupe, Jamaica, Nevis, Puerto Rico, and Martinique.
+Barbados, Guyana, and St. Lucia are next in line to add utility-scale wind energy to their energy mix.
+Utility-scale wind… Continue reading Electricity from the Wind – Part 1

 Cayman Island’s First Utility-Scale Solar PV Farm